Tarsar Marsar Trek - A wonderful Kashmir trek

 Day 1 - Aru village to Lidderwat

-Long walk- first through pine forests and then through meadows besides the Lidder river; acclimatization walk was up over the meadows along the stream coming from Tarsar Lake and from Sundersar Lake.
+Long walk- first through pine forests and then through meadows besides the Lidder river.
+The acclimatization walk was up over the meadows along the stream coming from Tarsar Lake and from Sundersar Lake.

 The Lidder river itself originates from the Kolahoi glacier.
 While not visible in this stretch (as it was hidden by the mountain we were walking on), the Kolahai peak and glacier accompany and oversee you throughout the duration of this stunning trek.